WHAT DOES YOUR QUOTE INCLUDE?

 Basement Renovations Cost Factors

 Like any other home renovation project, your two primary costs will come from materials and labour.
 For larger basement projects, this notion remains truer than ever.
 Depending on the size and complexity of your basement renovation project, tens (if not hundreds) of hours will be spent on construction, and thousands of dollars of materials will be used.
-More complex projects will be priced accordingly, with premium materials and complex styling costing more than their standard alternatives.
-You should consider your basement renovation an investment in the value of your home and the quality of your lifestyle, and with that find a balance that fits your budget.

 Basement Renovation Cost Breakdown